-B. Year 1

-- 1. Work with already-established neighbor island celebrations and O'ahu Ho'olaule'a committee to coordinate statewide planning. - 2.
+- A. Year 1 - 1.
+Work with already-established neighbor island celebrations and O'ahu Ho'olaule'a committee to coordinate statewide planning. - 2.
 Seek sponsorship monies from private businesses and organizations to help fund celebration events on all islands. - 3.
-Plan for the 105th parade in 2021 in Honolulu. - 4.
-Plan for the Lei Draping Ceremony in 2021 in Honolulu. - 5.
-Create activities that will take place in art galleries and museums celebrating the 150th Anniversary of King Kamehameha Day. - 6.
-Develop alternative plans for social distancing in the event that COVID-19 continues to impact community gatherings including the possibility of creating a retrospective video reviewing the history and happenings related to the celebrations that can air on a network television station.

-C. Year 2

-- 1. Work with already-established neighbor island celebrations and O'ahu Ho'olaule'a committee to coordinate statewide planning. - 2.
-Seek sponsorship monies from private businesses and organizations to help fund celebration events on all islands. - 3.
 Plan for the 106th parade in 2022 in Honolulu. - 4.
 Plan for the Lei Draping Ceremony in 2022 in Honolulu. - 5.
-Execute activities that will take place in art galleries and museums celebrating the 150th Anniversary of King Kamehameha Day.
+Execute the activities that will take place in art galleries and museums celebrating the 150th Anniversary of King Kamehameha Day. - 6.
+Develop alternative plans for social distancing in the event that COVID-19 continues to impact community gatherings including the possibility of creating a retrospective video reviewing the history and happenings related to the celebrations that can air on a network television station. - B. Year 2 - 1.
+Work with already-established neighbor island celebrations and O'ahu

+Ho'olaule'a committee to coordinate statewide planning.

-6. Develop alternative plans for social distancing in the event that COVID-19 continues to impact community gatherings including the possibility of creating a retrospective video reviewing the history and happenings related to the celebrations that can air on a network television station.
+- 2. Seek sponsorship monies from private businesses and organizations to help fund celebration events on all islands. - 3.
+Plan for the 107^h parade in 2023 in Honolulu. - 4.
+Plan for the Lei Draping Ceremony in 2023 in Honolulu. - 5.
+Develop alternative plans for social distancing in the event that COVID-19 continues to impact community gatherings including the possibility of creating a retrospective video reviewing the history and happenings related to the celebrations that can air on a network television station. - C. Year 5 - Work with already-established neighbor island celebrations and O'ahu Ho'olaule'a committee to coordinate statewide planning. - 2.

-D. Year 5

-- 1. Work with already-established neighbor island celebrations and O'ahu Ho'olaule'a committee to coordinate statewide planning. - 2.
 Seek sponsorship monies from private businesses and organizations to help fund celebration events on all islands. - 3.
 Plan for the parade in Honolulu. - 4.
-Plan for the Lei Draping Ceremony in Honolulu.

-IV.
-Performance Measures

-A. Customer Satisfaction Measure

-- 1. Percentage of general public surveyed for satisfaction.
+Plan for the Lei Draping Ceremony in Honolulu. - IV.
+Performance Measures - A. Customer Satisfaction Measure - 1.
+Percentage of general public surveyed for satisfaction.
 (Goal: 25) - 1.
 Percentage of general public surveyed who were satisfied.
 (Goal: 100) - 2.
 Percentage of vendors surveyed for satisfaction.
 (Goal: 100) - 3.
 Percentage of vendors surveyed who were satisfied.
-(Goal: 75)

-B. Program Standard Measure

-- 1. Percentage of all events coming in at, or below, budget.
-(Goal: 100) - 2.
-Percentage of all accidents or injuries arising from celebration events.
+(Goal: 75) - B. Program Standard Measure - 1.
+Percentage of all events coming in at, or below, budget.
+(Goal: 100) - Percentage of all accidents or injuries arising from celebration events.
 (Goal: 0) - 3.
 Percentage increase of attendance at Honolulu parade.
+(Goal: 5)

-(Goal: 5) - 4.
-Percentage increase of participation in the Honolulu parade.
+- 4. Percentage increase of participation in the Honolulu parade.
 (Goal: 5) - 5.
 Percentage of program compliance with State of Hawai'i rules, including procurement, contract management, and personnel.
-(Goal: 100)

-C. Cost Effectiveness Measure

-- 1. Percentage of all media write-ups will include Hawaiian language.
+(Goal: 100) - C. Cost Effectiveness Measure - 1.
+Percentage of all media write-ups will include Hawaiian language.
 (Goal: 100) - 2.
 Percentage of all media write-ups that will utilize correct Native Hawaiian grammar, syntax.
 (Goal: 100) - 3.
 Percentage of all celebration events that will have over 75% of activities grounded in native Hawaiian tradition, culture.
 (Goal: 100) - 4.
 Percentage (25% for each major island) of at least one event that will be held on each major Hawaiian island.
 (Goal: 100)